 2nd Lieutenant James R. Anderson (1920–1944)

-James R. Anderson (Courtesy of the Newark History Museum)
+James R. Anderson as an enlisted man (Courtesy of the Newark History Museum, enhanced with MyHeritage)

 ResidencesCivilian Occupation

-Born in Rhode Island, lived in Hawaii, Virginia, and DelawareUnemployed (recent college graduate)
+Rhode Island, Hawaii, Virginia, and DelawareUnemployed (recent college graduate)

 BranchService Numbers